-- must be a financial member of ANZASW (not on credit hold); if you are on the Supervisors Listing and providing supervision then you are practicing social work
+- must be a practicing, financial member of ANZASW (not on credit hold); if you are on the Supervisors Listing and providing supervision then you are practicing social work

 - hold a current APC if they are registered

 - if you want your listing to be public to non-ANZASW members also, an agreement to pay $20.00 (incl GST)

 - you must be currently registered with the Social Workers Registration Board (SWRB)

 - agreement to pay an annual fee of $120 inc GST